avsastry/modulome-workflow/1_download_metadata/README.md

 # Download RNAseq metadata

-This folder contains scripts to download and format the metadata for all RNA-seq data available at NCBI SRA.
+This folder contains scripts to download and format all RNA-seq metadata for an organisms from NCBI Sequence Read Archive.

 ## Example usage